Risk Management Consultant Jobs in USA with Visa Sponsorship

 Which visa types are most common for risk management consultants?

-The H-1B is the most common path.
-Canadian and Mexican nationals may qualify for TN status under the USMCA, typically under the economist or financial analyst categories depending on role duties and degree.
+The H-1B visa is the most common path.
+Canadian and Mexican nationals may qualify for TN visa status under the USMCA, typically under the economist or financial analyst categories depending on role duties and degree.
 Consultants with exceptional credentials, publications, or high-profile client engagements may qualify for the O-1A, which has no lottery.

 What degree do I need to get H-1B sponsorship as a risk consultant?